kgrewee/roobie/docs/getting-started/setup.md

 If you installed using npm, use the path to the `node_modules/roobie/dist/` directory.
 If you installed with Git, use the path to the `roobie/dist/` in your local repository.

 ## Option 1: Minified with external themes (Recommended)
-It is recommended to copy the `roobie/dist/themes/` directory to your local project to persist your themes instead of relying on roobie dist themes that could change upon npm install or git pull.
-The CSS theme files are included here for transparency.
+It is recommended to copy the `roobie/dist/themes/` directory to your project to persist themes.
+Using default dist themes will revert variables to Roobie defaults during npm install or git pull.
+The default dist theme files are included here for transparency.

 ### HTML
 ```html